 Drawn to working smaller and creating more personal pieces for the body, I became less inspired to make spoons (although every now and again I do make some!) and the jewellery making took over completely.

 I love creating jewellery; sketching my designs, making models in paper and base metals, the technical challenges of how I’m going to make it, the attention to every detail and finally seeing how that finished brooch or necklace looks when it is being worn.
 For me, metal is the perfect material that I have found to express myself creatively.
 (I tried clay at college, it wasn’t for me)

-Drawn from her Danish heritage and inspired by the beauty of Scandinavian simplicity, Diana’s jewellery combines the clean lines of Danish design with a touch of British charm and humour; a celebration of all things flowery and leafy.
-Her work is a labour of love; intricately hand-pierced flowers and leaves in sterling silver combined with highlights in 18ct gold, designed and hand-made by Diana at her studio in Surrey.
+Since childhood, I’ve been inspired by the beauty and simplicity of Scandinavian design.
+Drawn from my Danish/British heritage, my jewellery combines the clean lines of Danish design with a touch of British charm and humour; a cheerful celebration of all things flowery and leafy.